Bring Your Own Model Setup Guide

 The wire protocol tells TruVerifAI how to talk to your model's host.
 Pick it by where the model runs:

-• An OpenAI-compatible aggregator — Together, OpenRouter, Fireworks, Groq, a local Ollama: pick OpenAI-compatible and set the Base URL the host documents.
+• An OpenAI-compatible aggregator (Together, OpenRouter, Fireworks, Groq, a local Ollama): pick OpenAI-compatible and set the Base URL the host documents.
+For example, https://api.together.xyz/v1 for Together AI.

 OpenAI direct